py-sdl/py-sdl2/doc/modules/sdl2_sdlttf.rst

    :param src: An ``SDL_RWops`` file object containing a valid font.
    :type src: POINTER(SDL_RWops)
    :param freesrc: If non-zero, the provided file object will be closed and
-     freed automatically after the font object has been created.
+     freed automatically when the resulting :obj:`TTF_Font` is closed (or if an error is encountered opening the font).
    :type freesrc: int
    :param ptsize: The size in points (pt) at which to open the font.
    :type ptsize: int